Queensland Aphasia Research Centre (QARC)

 Optimising the lives of people with Aphasia

-This project aims to co-design a software pack that will make it easier for people with aphasia to use the internet.
+The Bridging the Digital Divide research team have co-designed a software pack to make it easier for people with aphasia to use the internet.

 Why develop a software pack?